 Price: Adults 3800 ISK / $33 USD, free for children under 12

 If you love the sound of ice cream straight from the farm, then this Iceland Golden Circle stop is for you!
 This place is too adorable – it’s a family-run farm turned into an ice cream parlor and restaurant.

 The ice cream is just as delicious as it looks.
 My personal favorite is the salted caramel!
 I’ve also heard their burgers are amazing.
 There’s also a Bed & Breakfast on the property if you need a place to stay!

 Location: 801 Bláskógabyggð // On Route 37, after the split from 365, drive about 12km (you will pass Route 366 on the right).
 You will see a sign for the farm on the left side of the road.

-This waterfall is out of control beautiful.
+This waterfall is out-of-this-world beautiful and one of my all-time favorite Golden circle stops.
 The contrast of the bright blue water on the black lava is stunning!
-The only downside to this waterfall is trying to find it!
+The only downside about this golden circle attraction is trying to find it!